BenjiMorris/benjimorris.github.io/README.md

 Very often, I solve problems in algebra and topology by combinatorial and algorithmic methods and like to program using various software, such as python and mathematica, to perform and manage large calculations.

 Previously, I have studied integrability (mostly solvability in lattice models) through the lense of the Yang-Baxter equation and related algebraic structures such as quantum groups.
-During this I developed a fondness for special functions :).
+During this I developed a fondness for q-special functions :).

 I completed a PhB with first class honours at the Australian National University in December 2021.
 My honours thesis was supervised by [Professor Vladimir Mangazeev](https://physics.anu.edu.au/contact/people/profile.php?ID=327).